agYain/nn_ops_eigen3/README.md

 # nn_ops_eigen3

-This repository is to use to practice implementing some basic neural network operations in C++ with Eigen3.
+This repository is used to practice implementing some basic neural network operations in C++ with Eigen3.

   - 2D convolution
   - Add bias